ChanVimean/ES6-For-React/README.md

 ### 🛠️ 5.4 Array Methods

+> [!Note]
-Transforms every item in an array and returns a new array.
+> Transforms every item in an array and returns a new array.

 ### Code Example